No account, minimal data

 MarketClean filters your Marketplace feed in your browser.
-Two things leave it: a small list of anonymous usage events (so we can decide which features to keep investing in), and — only when you turn on the distance filter — location names sent to our geocoding service to convert them into coordinates.
+A few things leave it: a small list of anonymous usage events (so we can decide which features to keep investing in), and — only when you turn on the distance filter — location names sent to our geocoding service to convert them into coordinates; and, if you start a Pro trial or subscribe, the email you provide.
 We never send your keyword lists, or listing titles, prices, photos, sellers, or URLs.
 The full list of what is and isn't sent is below.

 We never send your blocked / required / phrase / any-of words, listing titles, prices, photos, sellers, or the URLs you browse.
 The distance filter does send location names — the city you type and listings' visible locations — to look up coordinates; nothing else leaves your browser.